Ignacio Madalena’s commercial vision is remarkable.

 Experience

-• Successfully representing a Spanish telecommunications company in an ICSID arbitration against the Colombia under the Spain-Colombia BIT, in a dispute relating to a concession agreement for mobile telephone services.
+Telefónica S.A., in an ICSID arbitration against the Republic of Colombia under the Spain-Colombia bilateral investment treaty, in a dispute relating to a concession agreement for mobile telephone services;

 Co-author: ":Arbitraje de inversión y proceso judicial: puntos de fricción y cooperación", in Libro homenaje a Miguel Ángel Fernández-Ballesteros, Club Español e Iberoamericano del Arbitraje (2024).